lunch-money/ethereum-to-lunch-money/README.md

 - Validate the presence and correctness of Ethereum service provider keys (e.g., Alchemy, Infura, Etherscan, Moralis).
 - Check for deprecated or unsupported keys and generate warnings.
 - Ensure that the system can fall back to appropriate methods when keys are missing or invalid.
+- Ensure that meaningful warning messages are generated when supplied keys are missing or invalid.
+- Ensure that the process ends when DEBUG_ETHEREUM_FAIL_ON_ERROR

 ### How to Run the Tests

-1. **Ensure Node.js is installed**: The script requires Node.js to execute.
+1. **Ensure environment is built** - `yarn build`
-2. **Set Environment Variables**: Configure the necessary environment variables for the test scenarios.
+1. **Set Environment Variables**: Configure the necessary environment variables for the test scenarios.
 You can set these directly in your terminal or use a `.env` file.
-3. **Run the Test Script**:
+2. **Run the Scenario Script**:
    ```
-   node run-tests.js
+   npm run scenarios
    ```
    This command will execute the test script, which will run through the predefined scenarios and log the results to the console.

 ### Scenarios Tested

-- **Valid Alchemy and Infura Keys**: Tests with valid keys to ensure successful validation.
+- **Valid and Invalid Alchemy and Infura Keys**: Tests with valid keys to ensure successful validation.
+- **Valid and Invalid Etherscan and Moralis Keys**: Tests with valid keys to ensure successful validation.
 - **Old Pocket API Key**: Tests with deprecated keys to generate warnings.
-- **Valid Etherscan and Moralis Keys**: Tests with valid keys to ensure successful validation.

 The results of each test scenario will be displayed in the console, indicating success or failure and any relevant warnings or errors.